lindauruchurtu/datasciencecoursera/practicalmachinelearning/README.md

 README
 ======

-This is the folder for all the files required to built the repert for the Practical Machine Learning Assignment
+This is the folder for all the files required to built the report for the Practical Machine Learning Assignment.